 - No unlock password: This option uses the zone encryption key to unlock the drive on managed devices only.
 Select this option to automatically unlock BitLocker encrypted drives in the management zone.
-The drive is automatically unlocked without a user password when inserting the drive into a managed device, but it cannot be unlocked on non-managed devices. - To unlock a removable drive that uses this setting on a device in a different zone, you need to export the encryption key from the zone managing the encryption and import it into the alternate zone.
-The Microsoft Data Encryption policy must also be enforced on the device in the alternate zone.
-For more information, see Data Encryption Key Management. - Require a strong unlock password: Select this option to force users to define an unlock password that meets the following requirements when using a password option: - Eight or more characters - At least one of each of the four types of characters: - uppercase letters from A to Z - lowercase letters from a to z - numbers from 0 to 9 - at least one special character ~! @ #\$ % ^ & () + {}[]:; <>?,. /-= | \"
+The drive is automatically unlocked without a user password when inserting the drive into a managed device, but it cannot be unlocked on non-managed devices. - Require a strong unlock password: Select this option to force users to define an unlock password that meets the following requirements when using a password option: - Eight or more characters - At least one of each of the four types of characters: - uppercase letters from A to Z - lowercase letters from a to z - numbers from 0 to 9 - at least one special character ~! @ # \$ % ^ & () + { } [] : ; < > ? ,. / = | \ "